-With 2023 selection rates hovering just below 25%, most applicants are now looking for alternatives.
+With lottery selection rates low, most applicants are now looking for alternatives.
 Here are a few options.

 Concurrent H1B